complexlogic/flex-launcher/extra/docs/configuration.md

 Defines whether Flex Launcher will remember the previous entry position when going back to a previous menu.
 If set to true, the highlight will be reset to the first entry in the menu when going back.
 This setting is a boolean "true" or "false".

 Default: false

-#### EscQuit
-Defines whether the user can exit Flex Launcher by pressing the Esc key.
-When set to false, it prevents a regular user from exiting to the desktop, so Flex Launcher will operate in a "Kiosk Mode" of sorts.
-This setting is a boolean "true" or "false".

-Default: true

 ## Screensaver
 Flex Launcher contains a screensaver feature, which will dim the screen after the input has been idle for the specified amount of time.
 Here are the settings that control the behavior of the screensaver